benderlidze/bbw/_wallets/trezor.md

 Trezor is compatible with a number of wallets, including Electrum, MultiBit HD, and GreenAddress on desktop, GreenBits and Mycelium on Android, and myTREZOR.com on the web.
 Use the TREZOR Chrome extension to manage your device.

-## TREZOR vs. Ledger Wallet Nano
+## TREZOR vs. Ledger Nano S

-TREZOR and the [Ledger Nano](/wallets/ledger-nano/) are often compared.
-The main difference is TREZOR offers a screen, the ability to add a passphrase to the HD seed, and the ability to setup offline.
-The Ledger Nano wins in terms of price.
+TREZOR and the [Ledger Nano S](/wallets/ledger-nano-s/) are often compared.

+The main difference is that TREZOR is more like a mini computer, while the Ledger Nano S uses a secure chip.

 ## TREZOR vs. KeepKey